 SAP has been one of the major proponents of something called “in memory computing.”
 Hasso Plattner has written four books on the topic.
 You will learn how in memory for databases works.

-Hasso Plattner has been pushing the importance of in-memory computing for a number of years.
-Hasso Plattner’s books aren’t books in the traditional sense.
-They are sales material for SAP.
+Hasso Plattner has been pushing the importance of in-memory computing for many years.
+Hasso Plattner’s books aren’t books in the traditional sense but they are sales material for SAP.
 The books we have read by Hasso Plattner uniformly contain exaggerations as to the benefits one can expect from “in memory computing.”

 There have been some inaccuracies concerning the specific topic of memory management with HANA.

 In an article titled SAP’s HANA Deployment Leapfrog’s Oracle, IBM and Microsoft published in Readwrite.
 The following quote reiterates this popularity.

 Many companies today offer in-memory databases for a variety of tasks.
 The databases are much faster than traditional technology because all data is stored in system memory where it can be accessed quickly.
 Standard relational databases write and read to disks, which is a much slower process.

 This may be rock ReadWrite’s world, but other databases use memory as well.
 They load tables into memory that are needed by the application.
 There is a debate as to whether one should load all tables into memory, which is how SAP does it.
 However, the benefits of doing this are not demonstrated in any benchmark, which is covered in the article What is the Actual Performance of SAP HANA?
 SAP has made so many statements about the benefits of HANA, but in their entirety, they are nothing more than unverifiable anecdotes provided to them about mostly anonymous customers.

 In the absence of evidence, SAP’s proposal that they have the best way of dealing with memory and databases should be considered conjecture.
 But ReadWrite seems to treat it as if it is a natural law, as established as gravity.

 What is Non In Memory Computing?